plblum/jivs/docs/Learning_Jivs/Server_Pages/Using_Jivs_with_server_generated_pages.md

 `attachPresentationHandlers()` represents the application’s presentation setup.
 When using Jivs SimpleDom, it can attach the field and form presentations and initialize required indicators.
 Otherwise, the application supplies its own presentation setup.
 See [Initialize the Presentation](../Presentation/Presentation_Quick_Start.md#11-initialize-the-presentation).

-`broadcast()` sends the current restored state through the configured callbacks after the handlers have been attached.
+`broadcastState()` sends the current restored state through the configured callbacks after the handlers have been attached.
 This allows the regenerated page to present that state without changing it.

 `handleServerIssues()` interprets the validation information returned by the server and supplies it to Jivs.
 Its implementation depends on whether the server uses Jivs or another validation system.
 See [Handle Server Validation Results](../Submitting_the_Client_Form.md#handle-server-validation-results).